Wario Land 4: Reception

 In the United States, Wario Land 4 sold 720,000 copies and earned $20 million by August 2006.
 During the period between January 2000 and August 2006, it was the 33rd highest-selling game launched for the Game Boy Advance, Nintendo DS or PlayStation Portable in that country.
-The game ended up selling 2.2 million copies worldwide.
+The game sold a total of 2.2 million copies worldwide.

 The game received critical acclaim.
 IGN gave Wario Land 4 a 9 out of 10, or "Outstanding", citing its well thought out level design and replayability.
 GamePro stated "Boasting fantastic graphics and awesome transparency effects for water and fog, Wario Land 4 pushes the GBA to its visual limits".
 GameSpot commented "The gameplay is tight and varied, the graphics are detailed and bright, and the sound is second to none".
 GameSpy called the game "an incredibly entertaining, diverse, and humorous addition to the Mario/Wario legacy.
 It's challenging and creative, but not as outright frustrating as Wario Land 3."
 Game Informer wrote: "It's nothing new to the Wario Land enthusiast, but it's enjoyable nonetheless".
 Nintendo Power stated: "It's polished variety paired with a mishmash of moves, which makes Wario Land 4 fun through and through."

 Wario Land 4 was a runner-up for GameSpots annual "Best Game Boy Advance Game" and, among console games, "Best Platform Game" awards.
 These went respectively to Advance Wars and Conker's Bad Fur Day.